 Town Permits and Agreements.
 The Town hereby acknowledges and agrees that there are no Permits or approvals required from the Town for the operation and the use of the Landfill, the construction of the Expansion and the use of Property, as contemplated herein; and that Casella of Ontario shall be, to the extent permitted by law, vested hereunder with full operational authority or control of the Property to use the Property, as contemplated herein.

 Authority to Act on Behalf of Town.
-The Town (including, without limitation, the Supervisor, and all employees, agencies, boards, and commissions thereof) hereby agrees that Casella of Ontario, may, to the extent permitted by law, and without prior legislative, administrative or other authorization by the Town (provided that Casella of Ontario use good faith efforts to keep the Town apprised thereof), (i) conduct all activities relating to the day-to-day operation of Property, as contemplated herein, including direct contact with Governmental Authorities related thereto, (ii) submit Permit applications (including, without limitation, applications for modifications and renewals of Permits), reports or other formal documents to Governmental Authorities related to the use the Property, as contemplated herein, and (iii) appear on the Town’s behalf before any Governmental Authority, or at any public hearings or meetings, related to the use of the Property, as contemplated herein.
+The Town (including, without limitation, the Supervisor, and all employees, agencies, boards, and commissions thereof) hereby agrees that Casella of Ontario, may, to the extent permitted by law, and without prior legislative, administrative or other authorization by the Town (provided that Casella of Ontario uses good faith efforts to keep the Town apprised thereof), (i) conduct all activities relating to the day-to-day operation of Property, as contemplated herein, including direct contact with Governmental Authorities related thereto, (ii) submit Permit applications (including, without limitation, applications for modifications and renewals of Permits), reports or other formal documents to Governmental Authorities related to the use the Property, as contemplated herein, and (iii) appear on the Town’s behalf before any Governmental Authority, or at any public hearings or meetings, related to the use of the Property, as contemplated herein.
 The Town agrees that, to the extent lawful under SEQRA, that the County may seek and/or maintain lead agency status under SEQRA and act as lead agency regarding all activities related to the Landfill, the Expansion or use of the Property as a soil borrow area for the Landfill.

 Landfill Permits.
 The Town shall, during the Term hereof, and any extension thereto, cooperate with Casella of Ontario in obtaining, maintaining, renewing and/or modifying all Permits required for, or issued in relation to, the Landfill, the Expansion or the use of the Property as a soil borrow area for the Landfill, as contemplated herein.

 Vested Rights.
 In the event that the Town adopts any new, or enforces any existing, local law, ordinance, resolution or policy that has a material adverse impact on the rights of Casella of Ontario to construct, operate, use, maintain, upgrade, expand or close the Landfill or the Expansion, or to use the Property, as contemplated herein, all of the rights provided to Casella of Ontario hereunder shall be deemed vested rights and shall be protected and excluded from the operation of any such local law or ordinance.
 Notwithstanding the foregoing, nothing contained herein shall prevent the Town from enforcing any existing, or adopting any new, local laws, ordinances, rules or regulations that regulate public health, safety or welfare in a reasonable manner which do not materially and unreasonably interfere with Casella of Ontario’s operation and management of the Landfill or the Expansion, or use of the Property, as contemplated herein.
-If the Town is required by a state or federal statute of statewide applicability to adopt any local law, ordinance, resolution or policy that, in the sole discretion of Casella of Ontario, has a material adverse impact on the rights of Casella of Ontario to construct, operate, use, maintain, upgrade, expand or close the Landfill or the Expansion, or to use the Property, as contemplated herein, then Casella of Ontario may declare the Town to be in material breach of this Agreement and, at its option, terminate this Agreement prior to the expiration hereof and require the reversion of the Property back to Casella of Ontario, all in accordance withSection 17 hereof.
+If the Town is required by a state or federal statute of statewide applicability to adopt any local law, ordinance, resolution or policy that, in the sole discretion of Casella of Ontario, has a material adverse impact on the rights of Casella of Ontario to construct, operate, use, maintain, upgrade, expand or close the Landfill or the Expansion, or to use the Property, as contemplated herein, then Casella of Ontario may declare the Town to be in material breach of this Agreement and, at its option, terminate this Agreement prior to the expiration hereof and pursue all available remedies hereunder, at law, in equity or otherwise, including, without limitation, the remedies set forth in Section 17 hereof.